Gigitsu/torchpress/blogs/deep_learning_with_torch_step_5_rnn_lstm.md

 ```
 This class takes as parameter `rho` which is the maximum number of steps to backpropagate through time (BPTT).
 The default value for `rho` is 9999 and means that the effect of the network is backpropagated through the entire sequence whatever its length.
 >
->Lower values of rho are useful when you have long sequences and you want to propagate at least rho steps.
+>Lower values of rho are useful when you have long sequences and you want to propagate only at least rho steps.

 The step is incremented each time a forward is called.
-After the step number is compared to `rho` for forgetting.
+After the current step number is equal to `rho` it is called the forget function.

 ## RNN

-`nn.Recurrent(start, input, feedback, [transfer, rho, merge])` takes 5 arguments:
+`nn.Recurrent(start, input, feedback, [transfer, rho, merge])` takes 3 mandatory arguments:

 - start: the size of the output, or a Module that will be inserted between the input and the transfer.
 - input: a module that processes the input tensor
 - rho: is the maximum amount of backprogragation.

+the transfer function and the merge function can be passed optionally.

 A **forward** keeps a log of intermediate steps and increase the step of 1.
 Back propagation through time is performed when `updateParameters` or `backwardThroughTime` method is called.
 Note that the longer the sequence, the more memory will be required to store all the output and gradInput states (one for each time step).